About Me

 • Energy Demand & Smart Energy Systems

-as part of Smart Cities and Sustainable Building Technologies.
+as part of Smart and Sustainable Building Technologies.

-My primary research focuses on applying concepts from machine learning, data mining, and IoT technologies to gain insights into occupant behaviour and develop intelligent systems to reduce energy consumption while maintaining user comfort in the built environment.
-As part of my thesis, I developed and patented a smart energy management system, Plug-Mate, which automates the operation of appliances by detecting users’ presence through their smartphones’ Bluetooth signals to support building automation and reduce energy consumption in office spaces.
+My primary research focuses on applying concepts from machine learning, data mining, and IoT sensing technologies to understand occupant behaviour and develop intelligent systems that reduce energy consumption while maintaining occupant comfort in the built environment.
+As part of my thesis, I developed and patented Plug-Mate, a smart energy management system that detects user presence via smartphones’ Bluetooth signals to automatically control appliances, enabling smarter building automation and reducing energy use in office spaces.